AmplicaLabs/graph-service/README.md

    This will start Frequency, Redis and Graph Service api/worker containers.

 3. Run a graph scenario from [frequency scenario templates](https://github.com/AmplicaLabs/frequency-scenario-template/tree/graph-service-setup).
-Note to use the branch `graph-service-setup` of the frequency scenario template repo.
+Note the use of branch `graph-service-setup` of the frequency scenario template repo.

    ```bash
     git clone https://github.com/AmplicaLabs/frequency-scenario-template.git